 Fr Alois Wiesinger then provides some detail of the inner life of Adam, or, for our purposes, that of the primordial state.
 According to Fr Alois, Adam “intuitively beheld God, the creation of the world and the purpose thereof, the principles of law and morals and all that was necessary for him as head and instructor of the human race.”

 This is not purely speculation since it is based on metaphysical principles and also on the writings of saints and mystics.
 The latter, through their ascetical practice, were able to transcend the attachment to the corporal soul and reach similar states.
-As St Bernard, the patron of the Templars, explained it this way:
+As St Bernard of Clairvaux, the patron of the Templars, explained it this way:

 It was only through sin that reason was thus imprisoned in the senses; once man also had a spiritual eye, that did not need the senses in order to know God, but this has now been clouded and darkened by sin and can only be cleansed for contemplation by asceticism.